rmolinari/rpeg/README.md

 Very slow.

-Ruby is interpreted language.
+Ruby is an interpreted language.
 So is Lua, but almost all of LPeg is implemented in C, and this makes LPeg very fast.
-Ierusalimschy's paper, from 2008, states that LPeg can search a large string (the full text of the King James Bible) for "Alpha " in about 40 milliseconds.
-RPeg, on more modern hardware[^1], takes 5.4 seconds (!) for the same task.
+Ierusalimschy's paper, from 2008, states that LPeg can search a large string (the full text of the King James Bible) for
+"Alpha " in about 40 milliseconds.
+RPeg, on more modern hardware (2016 MacBook Pro), takes 5.4 seconds (!) for the same task.
 I have profiled my code as best I can and don't think it will get any faster.

-Of course, Ruby can call C code just as well as Lua can, but I am not going to attempt to write RPeg in C. The LPeg code is very carefully written to do all of the necessary memory managment, and it gets especially complicated in the implemention of "runtime captures".
-I have no interest in attempting this for RPeg.
+Of course, Ruby can call C code just as well as Lua can, but I am not planning to write RPeg in C. The LPeg code is very carefully written to do all of the necessary memory managment, and it gets especially hairy in the implemention of "runtime captures".

 ### It is not industrial-strength

-As much as I could I implemented LPeg as described in the Ieuraselimschy paper, but this only got me so far.
+As much as I could, I implemented LPeg as described in the Ieuraselimschy paper, but this only got me so far.
 There is a great deal of cleverness in LPeg, performing optimizations when a pattern is compiled for the bespoke VM, when analyzing patterns for errors, and for dozen of other things.
-So, most of RPeg's code was written while carefully reading the LPeg sources.
-This was mostly educational, but in a few cases I simply couldn't understand what the LPeg code was doing, and was reduced to blindly following the logic step-by-step, without a clear picture of what was "really" going on.
+So, most of RPeg's code was written while carefully reading the LPeg sources, mostly written in
+C. This was very educational, but in a few cases I simply couldn't understand what the LPeg code was doing, and was reduced to blindly following the logic step-by-step, without a clear picture of what was "really" going on.
 This was unsatisfying, and left me worried about the soundness of my code.

 I have ported most of LPeg's (extensive) test suite and it all passes, but this is not a battle-hardened product.

-While I have made efforts to follow LPeg's functionality as closely as I can, all bugs in RPeg are my responsibility.
+I have tried hard to follow LPeg's functionality as closely as I can, but all bugs in RPeg are my responsibility.

 ## Using RPeg